RSKriegs/finnhub-streaming-data-pipeline/README.md

 - Visualization tool

 Although I have used Grafana for final visualization layer, I would look forward to spend more time implementing other solution as Grafana, especially while using external plugin, has limited capabilities for data analytics.
 Personally I would recommend to go with open-source BI solution, such as Apache Superset, and spin Cassandra into Presto engine, or develop custom Streamlit app.

-- Grafana network stability

-On local deployment, while exposing Grafana service, it might be unstable and have some latency depending on the workload & resources of Kubernetes cluster but also on the local machine.

 - Cassandra initial startup fix